Skip to content

 Only drop down to polars / pandas / pyspark / pyarrow when you actually need something the abstraction doesn't cover.
 When you do, register the new behavior back into yggdrasil.data so the next caller gets it for free.

-Subsystems that depend on optional packages expose a lib.py guard that does the import once and raises a helpful "install extra X" error on failure.
+Subsystems that depend on optional packages are imported through yggdrasil.lazy_imports, which does the import once and raises a helpful "install extra X" error on failure.

 import polars # wrong — breaks base installs